WHO I AM?

 Currently Ricardo serves in the following regional bodies:

-Board Member-Central County Fire Department
+Board Chair-Central County Fire Department

-Chair-Airport Land Use Committee
+Member/Past Chair-Airport Land Use Committee

-Member-City/County Association of Governments
+Vice Chair-City/County Association of Governments

-Vice Chair-SFO Airport/Community Roundtable
+Member/Past Chair-SFO Airport/Community Roundtable

 The housing shortage has placed a lot of pressure on cities to allow ever more high-rise high-density developments.
-We need to maintain a balance between allowing new projects but maintaining our small-town feel.
+We need to find a balance between allowing new projects but maintaining our small-town feel.
 We are part of a large metropolitan area with some of the highest land values in the world and high density is the only way to create low-cost housing to accommodate our city and school employees.
 This development must be sensitive as it transitions to residential areas.

 Our sources of revenue are subject to the variations of the business cycle and therefore we must be mindful as we approve any new expenditures.
 The City's reserves are very strong but we have over $100 million in much-needed infrastructure upgrades.
 This conservative approach has served us well in getting through the Pandemic and the severe reduction in hotel tas.

 The City needs to continue with its close collaboration with our elementary school district.
 The recent negotiations should form a solid base to build our partnership further.
 Our schools remain the biggest factor attracting families to Burlingame.